-This is followed by a field to record the results of any exams taken during the period under review and space to review the trainee's progress towards their PDP objectives, before the form moves on to record the entrustment level that the trainee has achieved for each of the CiPs, procedures and milestones.

-The form includes a reminder of the level descriptors and links to the ARCP decision aids in the introduction to this section of the report which will allow you to review the minimum expectations for the trainee's stage of training.
+This is followed by a field to record the results of any exams taken during the period under review and space to review the trainee's progress towards their PDP objectives, before the form moves on to record the entrustment level that the trainee has achieved for each of the CiPs.
+For ST3 trainees supervisors are asked to record the entrustment level that the trainee has achieved for the generic and shared oncology CiPs.
+For ST4-ST7 trainees, supervisors are also asked to record entrustment levels for the clinical oncology-specific CiPs.
+The form includes a reminder of the level descriptors and a link to the ARCP decision aid in the introduction to this section of the report which will allow you to review the minimum expectations for the trainee's stage of training.
 This opens in a separate window so that you do not need to navigate away from the report.